adrianjiga/demo-apps/README.md

 - Click "Add Color" to add the selected color to the palette
 - Click on any color swatch in the palette to copy its hex code to your clipboard

+### Memory Game Usage

+- Click on cards to reveal the symbols underneath
+- Match pairs of identical symbols
+- Complete the game by matching all pairs
+- Track your moves and time taken
+- Click the "Reset Game" button to start a new game

 ## Project Structure

-### To-Do List
+Each project folder contains:

-- `index.html`: Main HTML file with the structure of the To-Do List
+- `index.html`: Main HTML file with the structure of the app
-- `style.css`: CSS file for styling the To-Do List
+- `styles.css` or `style.css`: CSS file for styling the app
-- `script.js`: JavaScript file for the To-Do List functionality
+- `script.js`: JavaScript file for the app's functionality

+Additional files:

-- `icon.svg`: SVG icon for the browser tab
+- To-Do List: `icon.svg` (SVG icon for the browser tab)

-### Vertical Timeline

-- `index.html`: Main HTML file with the structure of the Vertical Timeline
-- `style.css`: CSS file for styling the Vertical Timeline
-- `script.js`: JavaScript file for the Vertical Timeline functionality

-### Color Picker

-- `index.html`: Main HTML file with the structure of the Color Picker
-- `styles.css`: CSS file for styling the Color Picker
-- `script.js`: JavaScript file for the Color Picker functionality

 ## Contributing